sajastu/reddit_collector/README.md

 | TLDR9+      |  9,227,437           | [Download](https://drive.google.com/file/d/1hYJqH-czgbw78rvxajzj56tDLr6lkdjh/view?usp=sharing) |
 | TLDRHQ      | 1,671,099           | [Download](https://drive.google.com/file/d/1jCi0Mn0k-pid5SSTafov11-e1A9LEZed/view?usp=sharing) |

-After downloading the datasets from links above, extract the dataset in the compressed file by `tar -xvf {DATASET_FILE}.tar`.
+After downloading the datasets from links above, un-tar the compressed file by `tar -xvf {DATASET_FILE}.tar`.
 You will then find different data splits (`datasets-m*/`) in the root directory, each with 25001 instances.

 ## Dataset structure
 Each instance of TLDR9+ and TLDRHQ in the dataset has the following attributes: